Richard Dunn (boxer)

 Richard Dunn (born 19 January 1945) is an English former heavyweight boxer who was the British (1975–76), European (1976) and Commonwealth (1975–76) Champion.
-He unsuccessfully challenged Muhammad Ali for the world heavyweight title in 1976.
+He unsuccessfully challenged Muhammad Ali for the world heavyweight championship in 1976.

 Early life

 Richard Dunn was born in Halifax, West Riding of Yorkshire on 19 January 1945.
 He played rugby in his teens and early 20s.
 Starting boxing as an amateur in the early 1960s, he turned professional in his mid-20s whilst continuing to work as a scaffolder, living in Bradford, West Yorkshire.
 He was unable to afford the expense of sparring partners to train with for most of his career, and his coach was his father-in-law.
 He was a soldier in the British Army, serving as a non-commissioned officer with 4th Battalion, Parachute Regiment in the 1960s-70s, being awarded the Corps' Fishmongers' Trophy in 1974.

 Boxing career

 A southpaw, Dunn's professional career began with a win over Cardiff fighter Del Phillips in a heavyweight eliminator competition in Mayfair, London in July 1969.
 His second fight was on the same day in the semi-final.
 It was a first-round defeat against Danny McAlinden, who dispatched all three of his opponents in under three rounds to win the competition.
 However, in May 1973, Dunn defeated Billy Aird on points in an eliminator for the British Heavyweight Championship at Grosvenor House in London.
 He lost the final eliminator against Bunny Johnson, in October, after a tenth-round knockout at the King's Hall in Manchester.
 However, when he faced the same opponent at the Empire Pool at Wembley for both the British and Commonwealth titles in September 1975, he prevailed on points, after 15 rounds.